longjielin40/Company-Website-Disclosure/README.md

-# Corporate Websites: A New Measure of Voluntary Disclosure
+# Company Websites: A New Measure of Disclosure
 *Romain Boulland, Thomas Bourveau, Matthias Breuer*

 <hr>